Yusepp/YOLOv8-Face/README.md

 ## Usage

-There are three python scripts, [train.py](train.py) is from fine tune a yolov8 model, [test.py](test.py) is to test the model with images and [demo.py](demo.py) is to launch a real-time demo of the model with your webcam.
+There are a few python scripts, [train.py](train.py) is to train a yolov8 model, [test.py](test.py) is to test the model with images and [demo.py](demo.py) is to launch a real-time demo of the model with your webcam.

 You must configure [wider.yaml](datasets/wider.yaml) according to the path in your pc (default settings are relative to [datasets](datasets) folder).

+# WIDERFACE EVALUATION
+You must download the [WIDERFACE official evaluation code and results](http://shuoyang1213.me/WIDERFACE/support/eval_script/eval_tools.zip) and extract the ground_truth folder that contains easy, medium and hard validation subsets.

+Then you must run `python evaluation.py -w <pretrained_model> -p <new prediction path> -e <path val images>` to create .txt evaluation files in the proper format.

+Finally you run `cd WiderFace-Evaluation`, build Cython code with `python setup.py build_ext --inplace` and evaluate your .txt files with `python evaluation.py -p <your prediction dir> -g <groud truth dir>` to get Val.
+AP per each subset.

+WiderFace-Evaluation code is extracted from [wondervictor/WiderFace-Evaluation](https://github.com/wondervictor/WiderFace-Evaluation) repo.
+Notice that you need numpy == 1.20 to work properly since numpy.float is deprecated in later versions for numpy.float64

+# Arguments

 The training arguments
 ```python